 Many students admire the large curved roof and glass façade of the Central Heating Plant from afar, but are unaware of what is actually going on inside.
 Sustainability Interns were given the chance to tour UMass Amherst’s own award winning combined cycle Central Heating Plant.

 The plant, which was dedicated in 2009 after ten years of planning, replaced a coal burning power plant dating back to 1918 and has reduced the campus’ greenhouse gas emissions by approximately 30%.

 The largest component of the plant is a 10 MW gas turbine.
 It is essentially a large jet engine that predominantly burns natural gas (80% of the time) but is capable of switching to fuel oil when gas is not available.
 Gas supplies are purchased from Berkshire Gas and the amount required for purchase is determined on a day-to-day basis.
-The turbine is attached to and spins a generator which creates electricity by forcing electrons through an electric field by a set of massive, spinning magnets.
+The turbine is attached to a generator which it spins to and spins to create electricity by forcing electrons through an electric field by a set of massive, spinning magnets.
 This creates an electric charge, which is then converted to usable electricity by way of a large transformer.

 8 to 10 megawatts of power are produced on most days, with an increase during colder weather.
 On the summer day when the tour took place, only 4 MW of power were being imported from Western Massachusetts Electric Company.